bacalhau-project/bacalhau/docs/examples/miscellaneous/Gromacs/index.md

 bacalhau describe ${JOB_ID}
 ```

-Since there is no error we can’t see any error instead we see the state of our job to be complete, that means
-we can download the results!
-we create a temporary directory to save our results

-To Download the results of your job, run
+To Download the results of your job, run the following command:

----

-the following command:

 ```bash